-After Andresen did the math, he deemed the covercrop and the 60-inch corn trials a success.
+Andresen did the math, and deemed the cover-crop and 60-inch corn trials a success.

-Both will require finetuning.
+Both will require fine-tuning.
 A late wheat harvest delayed planting the cover crop.
 The 60-inch-corn fared somewhat worse than the 30-inch-rows in a windstorm that flattened a field and took out a barn.